G4mble/DSBS_Collection/src/README.txt

     -- player.txt
     -- clubs.txt
     -- trainer.txt
+    -- stadiums.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%% CONFIGURATION %%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

--- the config-file can be found in: src.Config --> cleanerConfig.cfg
+-- the config-file can be found in: src.Config --> contentCleaner_Config.cfg

 -- make sure to select the correct 'OPERATION MODE' in the config-file